A short story is a love affair, a novel is a marriage.

-In the afternoons, you will be able to devote your time to writing and editing your own short story, as well as attending regular one-to-one tutorial sessions with Annie for advice and feedback on your writing.
+The rest of the time you will be able to devote your time to writing and editing your own short stories, as well as attending regular one-to-one tutorial sessions with Annie for advice and feedback on your writing.
 There will also be at least one writing session away from the Circle of Misse house, allowing you time to write in one of the inspiring locations nearby.

 About your course leader